Elijer/Consultation/README.md

 Hey Cole!

-Yesterday (August 7th) we had a phone conversation and you told me that you had a smaller-scale tobacco business-turned-hemp business which is pivoting into this new industry.
+Yesterday (August 7th) we had a phone conversation and you told me that you had a (smaller-scale) tobacco-business-turned-hemp-business which is pivoting into its new industry.
 You conveyed that they are serious about them taking regulations seriously and building what sounds like a positive, sustainable, and socially-productive business.
 You reached out to me to ask if I could help with web-services related to helping create a e-commerce site that is directly suited to help them sell and manage their product online.

 </br>
 </br>